 Giving positive feedback to your peers is not easy.
 Our positive feedback for colleagues examples will help you improve the way you provide feedback.

 However, not everyone knows how to give positive feedback, or to be more succinct; constructive positive feedback.
-So here is a couple of tips for giving constructive feedback, followed up with some examples you yourself could use in the office.
+So here is a couple of tips for giving effective feedback, followed up with some examples you yourself could use in the office.

 “ Last week I asked you to give me a helping hand on Project X as I was struggling to keep up with the workload.
 Not only did you help out, but you went out of your way to collect the most difficult information that would have been most time consuming for myself.
 The work you presented to me was clear and concise and hugely beneficial to what we are doing.
 Without your help I would have had to delay this project which was the last thing we needed to do as a team.
 The extra effort you put into this really made a big difference not only for me, but the team also.
 Thank you!”

-“You did an excellent job yesterday by gathering all of your team members and asking them for an input regarding XY.
+“You did a great job yesterday by gathering all of your team members and asking them for an input regarding XY.
 This really helped everyone feel like they were part of the process.
 I also liked how you asked everyone a question related to their expertise.
 It was a great way to encourage participation.
 What you did yesterday with that meeting is a great example of a true teamwork we would like to encourage in our company.
 Nicely done!”

 “I’m really impressed with how you handled that last client.
 I understand how difficult it can be dealing with tough or difficult individuals but you were excellent at it.
 You were calm, collected and were able to quickly develop viable solutions for them.
 Keep it going!”